Skip to content

 Our first ever unposter session was a huge success.
 An “unposter” is our way of recognizing that there are multiple ways to share experiences and knowledge.
 During the “unposter” session, presenters will present results or experiences from their work in whatever format most effectively gets the point across.
 You will have about 4 square feet of space to share your material.
 Your work must be able to be shared within a 10 minute timeframe.

-Applications are due Feb 28.
+Applications are extended, due April 30.
 Proposals must include a 250 word description, presenter bio(s), and presenter headshot(s).
 Please see the full application here.

 Youth Showcase Session